How to Use Partner Scoring to Increase Channel ROI

 Why Weight the FRY Factors?

-The 4 C scoring method can be adapted to your industry and overall channel strategy.
-It is not a one size fits all solution.
+The 5 C scoring method can be adapted to your industry and overall channel strategy.
+It is not a one-size-fits-all solution.

-A savvy channel manager who is in tune with their partner community will know if it is easier to increase the number of transactions or if the average size of a deal is the most mutable factor.
+A savvy channel manager who is in tune with their partner community will know if it is easier to increase the number of transactions or the average deal size.

 The harder it is to change a factor, the more critical the top quintiles may be.